magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_testcase.md

 In the following example, the test includes preconditions and test steps.
 Preconditions contain logic of different scenarios of creating a product, depending on the category state.
 Test steps perform:

-- opening of the page creation grid
+- opening of the product creation grid page
-- filtering by `sku`
+- searching by `sku` and opening of the product
 - editing of the founded product
 - saving of the edited product

 <script src="https://gist.github.com/dshevtsov/27fae7c912604030e574.js"></script>

-Returned array is available for the test case methods and constraints within current variation.
+Returned array is available in constraints within current variation.

 ### `tearDown()` (optional) {#teardown-method}